 You see, it wasn’t about pushing through a workout.
 It’s never really about what’s on the surface.

 It was about laying down the worry I was experiencing, which was really about not trusting God in that moment.
 I was trying to get ahead instead of get still.
 Trying to achieve instead of abide.

 Making progress on goals isn’t about checking something off of a list, or making perfect steps forward; it’s about growing something that lasts longer than us.
 When the big picture is in view, real motivation happens.
 Real motivation is the kind of fire you can tap into when you don’t feel like it.
 (Hand raised here on tapping into that a lot!)
 Real motivation is grace-filled, and gives you the freedom to change plans and miss a step (or ten) on the path, as long as you are still on the path.

 Out in the garden yesterday morning.

 Get this: February is statistically the month that gym membership attendance goes down, and fast food consumption goes up.
 Makes you think, doesn’t it?
 Many of us feel burned out, or guilty for not starting the new year like we had hoped.
 (Are you feeling that?)
 Here’s what happens: 50% of the US population sets goals in January.
 Come February 15th, half of those people give up.

 But, not us.
+Not you.